OCTRI/fhir2hpo/README.md

 ## Understanding the HpoConversionResult

 The conversion of an observation to an HpoTerm can fail for a variety of reasons.
 Conversion might also succeed using one method but fail using another.
-The entity HpoConversionResult is used to encapsulate the full context of the run so the consumer has detailed information and can decide how to handle.
+The entity HpoConversionResult encapsulates the full context of the run so the consumer has detailed information and can decide how to handle the result.

 The convert method actually passes back a list of conversion results.
-This is because in rare cases an Observation might contain multiple Loinc codes, and it is possible that these codes are annotated differently in our system.
+This is because in rare cases an Observation might contain multiple LOINCs, and it is possible that these codes are annotated differently in our system.
 See the below example:

 ```
 {